knative/docs/docs/serving/samples/hello-world/helloworld-java-spring/README.md

 === "yaml"

-       1. Create a new file, `service.yaml` and copy the following service definition into the file.
-Make sure to replace `{username}` with your Docker Hub username.
+    1. Create a new file named `service.yaml` and copy the following service definition into the file.

         ```yaml
-          kubectl apply -f - <<EOF
         apiVersion: serving.knative.dev/v1
         kind: Service
         metadata:
           name: helloworld-java-spring
           namespace: default
         spec:
           template:
             spec:
               containers:
-                  - image: docker.io/{username}/helloworld-java-spring
+                - image: docker.io/<username>/helloworld-java-spring
                   env:
                     - name: TARGET
                       value: "Spring Boot Sample v1"
-          EOF
         ```
+        Where `<username>` is your Docker Hub username.

-       Ensure that the container image value
-       in `service.yaml` matches the container you built in the previous step.
-Apply the configuration using `kubectl`:
+        Ensure that the container image value in `service.yaml` matches the container you built in the previous step.

+    1. Apply the YAML file by running the command:

         ```bash
-       kubectl apply --filename service.yaml
+        kubectl apply -f service.yaml
         ```

 === "kn"